thowardIV/Credit-Card-Retention-Project/README.md

 # Credit-Card-Retention-Project

 ## Project Objective
-In this project, I used PowerBI to analyze and credit card attrition and usage across a customer base.
+In this project, I used PowerBI to analyze credit card attrition and usage across a customer base.
 With this knowledge, I was able to explore what drives customer engagement, churn, and profitability.

 ## Dataset Used
 - <a href="https://github.com/thowardIV/Credit-Card-Retention-Project/blob/main/Credit%20(1).csv">Dataset</a>